-WHAT IS SUZUKI?
+WHAT IS EL SISTEMA?

 Developed by Shinichi Suzuki, the Suzuki Method or "Talent Education" was founded shortly after World War II in an effort to help the joy to the lives of war-torn children of Japan.
 Suzuki educators believe that: